Kwai-Klear/KlearReasoner/README.md

 # ✨ Klear-Reasoner: Advancing Reasoning Capability via Gradient-Preserving Clipping Policy Optimization

+## 📣 Latest News
+**September 26, 2025** 🔍 We further explored GPPO in depth and proposed CE-GPPO, focusing on the impact of ppo-clip tokens on entropy. 📄 The paper is available on [arXiv](https://arxiv.org/pdf/2509.20712) and HuggingFace Daily.

+**August 12, 2025** 🚀 We released the checkpoint for [KlearReasoner-8B](https://huggingface.co/Kwai-Klear/Klear-Reasoner-8B), along with the training data.

+**August 11, 2025** 🔬 KlearReasoner-8B conducted preliminary exploration of GPPO.

+**August 11, 2025** 🏆 We released KlearReasoner-8B, achieving SOTA performance among small-scale 7/8B models.

+**August 11, 2025** 📢 KlearReasoner is available on [arXiv](https://arxiv.org/pdf/2508.07629) and [HuggingFace Daily](https://huggingface.co/papers/2508.07629).

+## 📌 Overview

 We present Klear-Reasoner, a model with long reasoning capabilities that demonstrates careful deliberation during problem solving, achieving outstanding performance across multiple benchmarks.
 We investigate two key issues with current clipping mechanisms in RL: Clipping suppresses critical exploration signals and ignores suboptimal trajectories.
 To address these challenges, we propose **G**radient-**P**reserving clipping **P**olicy **O**ptimization (**GPPO**) that gently backpropagates gradients from clipped tokens.